 If you want specific coaching let us know.
 If you want to know more about the level of athletes in a specific outing, just ask as we will try to match you with a suitable group.

-Studland Bay is an ideal location for training, the large bay normally offers a range of sea conditions suitable for novices through to experienced Coastal Barbarians, changing with the weather.
+Studland Bay is an ideal location for endurance training, the large bay normally offers a range of sea conditions suitable for novices through to experienced Coastal Barbarians, changing with the weather.

 The Coastal Barbarians is a ‘vehicle’ to bring individuals and members of different (often river) rowing clubs together to train and compete.